thanadol-git/quantms_example/README.md

 5. After the pipeline finishes, you can see some reports similar to the image below.
 The results are in the `results` folder.

     ![alt text](https://github.com/thanadol-git/quantms_example/blob/fix/images/done.png?raw=true)
+6. Now, you have done your first mass spectrometry data analysis.
+Yay! what we are doing here can shorted the steps in mass spectrometry data analysis from days or months to just an hour.

 # Further readings